FabianMaas/TRNG/README.md

 <!-- GETTING STARTED -->
 ## :runner: Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy of the project up and running follow these simple example steps.

 ---

 ### :pushpin: Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+The project must run on a raspberry pi because it uses hardware components (gpio pins).
+For installing the dependencies you should use the latest version of pip.
 * pip
   ```sh
   pip install --upgrade pip